Professional Development Center FAQs

 The PDC’s curriculum focuses on the professional development needs of staff and faculty of CWRU.
 These courses and learning opportunities are intended to provide guidance and structure to individual contributors and supervisors to foster personal and professional growth by intentionally contributing to a high-performance culture at CWRU.
 There are also on-demand training opportunities with our external partners: Academic Impressions, LinkedIn Learning, and IMPACT Solutions.

-Click here for more information about up and coming live trainings and how to register.
+Click for more information about up and coming live trainings and how to register.

-You will register through CampusGroups by sign in with your CaseID.
+You will register through CampusGroups by signing in with your NetworkID.
 You can search for HR Professional Development Center on CampusGroups to find our current training offerings.
-Our Training Page also provides a schedule and links to register as well.
+Our Training Page provides a schedule and links to register as well.

-Each training session will be virtual unless noted otherwise.
+Most training workshopes are held virtually.
+In person sessions will be clearly marked within the registration platform.
 Some training sessions are geared towards supervisors (as some are a part of the supervisor certificate) but the topics are often valuable and applicable to any employee on campus.
-Each training is set to last approximately 1 hour and are intended to be approachable to all beginners of the topic while offering something new or refreshing for those of more advanced competency levels.
+Each training is set to be approachable to beginners of the topic while offering something new or refreshing for those of more advanced competency levels.
 There will also be opportunities to engage with the content and fellow participants in each training session.

 Start by attending a session that counts towards the certificate.
-Live training sessions count unless otherwise noted.
-After participating in the training session you will then complete the survey & assessment at the end (takes approx. 5 minutes to complete).
-This will be sent at the end of the training as well as in an email after the training.
-You have one week to do the assessment.
-Visit HERE to review all requirements.
+Live training sessions count unless otherwise noted on our training calendar.
+After participating in the training session you will then be required to complete the survey and assessment.
+These links will be sent in an email after the training and you will need to obtain a passing score on each assessment to gain credit toward the Emplouee Supervision Certificate.
+Visit The Employee Supervision Certificate portion of our website to review all requirements.

 After registering in CampusGroups, you will be prompted to add the training session to your virtual calendar.
 Once you add the training to your calendar, the Zoom link will automatically populate in the calendar event.